isomerpages/cris-actris/_our-service-provision/Education & Training/Overview.md

 If you would like to participate or contribute in one way or another, please contact us at [education@actris.cris.sg] (mailto:education@actris.cris.sg).

-<p>If you would like to find out more about education and training courses and initiatives, please check out the product and service offerings at the [Learning Portal] (/newsroom-and-events/learning-portal/).
+If you would like to find out more about education and training courses and initiatives, please check out the product and service offerings at the [Learning Portal] (/newsroom-and-events/learning-portal/).

 <table>
 	<tbody>